DenyVeyten/sfcc-users/README.md

 npx sfcc-users setup
 ```

-You will be asked for several questions to generate configuration file for future use.
-You may want to commit the configuration file to let your teammates skip the `setup` step.
+You will be asked a few questions to generate configuration file for future use.
+You may want to commit the configuration file to let your teammates to skip the `setup` step.

 <img src="demo/setup-demo.svg?raw=true"/>